raptor-minds/csr/APIDOC.md

   - Template ID 1: Basic format with only comment field
   - Template ID 2: Donation format with comment and amount fields
 - The amount field for donation activities must be a positive decimal value greater than 0.01
-- The template_id is automatically set in the user_activity record based on the activity's template
+- The template_id is automatically retrieved from the activity table, not stored directly in user_activity
+- The detail field is stored as JSON in the database using a custom converter for type safety
+- The system uses polymorphic DTOs (BasicDetailDTO and DonationDetailDTO) internally to handle different detail structures

 ---